Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 > {: .source}
 >
 > would result in running the simulation with 8 MPI tasks per node and only 4 GPUs per node.
 This means that
 > we encounter a situation of 2-to-1 CPUs to GPUs.
 >
-> By using multiple CPU cores accessing the same GPU we can speed-up the corresponding part of the work, i.e. the work that needs to be completed on the host (CPU).
-The work on the device (GPU) should not be affected significantly.
->
->
 > Provide the timings for running the GPU code using a 2-to-1 and 4-to-1 situation.
 Report the scaling of the code,
 > as well as the performance (MLUPS per computing core and MLUPS per node, where for the later just divide the